tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 thumbnail: "/img/og_activelearning.png"
 ---

-After a few years of conducting experiments in the MOOC environment and finding time and time again that we were not able to replicate major insights from prior studies (conducted in the lab, classroom, a specifically designed online learning environment), we had an inkling that MOOC environments are tougher to crack.
+After a few years of conducting experiments in the MOOC environment and often finding that we were not able to replicate major insights from prior studies (conducted in the lab, classroom, a specifically designed online learning environment), we had an inkling that MOOC environments are tougher to crack.
 In order to turn this inkling into a scientific study we conducted a meta-review of so-called active learning strategies (strategies that involve learners in the learning process, e.g. gammification, cooperative learning) in the MOOC and other online learning environments.
 This study ([preprint](https://chauff.github.io/documents/publications/CE2018-Davis.pdf)) was just published in the [Computers and Education](https://www.sciencedirect.com/journal/computers-and-education)
 journal:

 ```bibtex